By Kimberlee Koehn of Kimberlee K

 See, my sister is a BIG hugger.
 She’s all about showing love with a body glove.
 So much so that I sometimes refer to her as an “attack hugger,” which she—unsurprisingly—does not care for.
 She believes hugs are always important and will benefit all parties involved.

 They break the ice.
 They show affection.
 They often provide you the opportunity to not-so-casually sniff someone’s hair.
 I get it.
 But am I the only one that wakes up on some mornings with zero hug toleration?

 As in, Do.
 Not.
 Touch.
 Me.

-I mean, is it so much to ask to let me dude it up from time to time and shake your hand or maybe just wave to you from across the room?
+I mean, is it so much to ask to let me shake your hand or maybe just wave to you from across the room?

 I don’t know, maybe this makes me antisocial.
 Or emotionally distant.
 Or some other string of big words that a psychologist would use to overanalyze me, relating it all back to the moment I realized my parents put me down and never picked back me up again.